fangq/mcx/README.txt

 ---------------------------------------------------------------------------
 VI.
 Using MCXLAB in MATLAB and Octave

 MCXLAB is the native MEX version of MCX for Matlab and GNU Octave.
-It compiles the entire MCX code into a MEX function which can be called directly inside Matlab or Octave.
+It includes the entire MCX code in a MEX function which can be called directly inside Matlab or Octave.
 The input and output files in MCX are replaced by convenient in-memory struct variables in MCXLAB, thus, making it much easier to use and interact.
 Matlab/Octave also provides convenient plotting and data